rubenwardy/minetest_modding_book/_en/quality/clean_arch.md

 ```

 You may be thinking - wait a second, this looks awfully familiar.
 And you're right!
-The Minetest API is heavily Observer based to stop the engine having to care about
+The Minetest API is heavily Observer-based to stop the engine having to care about
 what is listening to something.

 ## Conclusion

-Good code design is subjective, and depends on the project you're making.
+Good code design is subjective, and highly depends on the project you're making.
 As a
 general rule, try to keep cohesion high and coupling low.
 Phrased differently,
 keep related code together and unrelated code apart, and keep dependencies simple.